 - Phosphorus trichloride (schedule 3, part b) is methylated, forming methyl phosphonous dichloride, which reacts with ethanol to form a diester.
-This is reacts with N,Ndiisopropylaminoethanol (Schedule 2, part b) to produce phosphonite, which reacts with sulfur to form VX. - Has difficult alkylation step but not corrosive HF gas.
+This is reacts with N,Ndiisopropylaminoethanol (schedule 2, part b) to produce QL (schedule 1, part b), which reacts with sulfur to form VX. - Has difficult alkylation step but not corrosive HF gas.